philpagel/debian-headless/readme.md

 ## Installation

+At the moment, UEFI boot is not supported so make sure you system uses legacy boot, by default.

 Insert the USB stick (or CD) in the target system and power it up.
 Find out the IP address of the machine (e.g. from the router/DHCP server).
 Alternatively, configure static IP in the preseed file.
 Once the system is up you should be